 By leading the development of performance testing procedures and standards, providing technical review and oversight of testing/evaluation performed using these standards, and developing and disseminating contextual information on the results of these evaluations to state regulators and local NPDES (MS4, etc.) permit holders, the STEPP program seeks to raise the level of performance for stormwater programs overall.

 A fundamental principle of the STEPP program is that all stormwater infrastructure should be evaluated in a consistent, credible and robust manner to better understand the performance of stormwater control measures regardless of if they are proprietary in nature or a public-domain practice.
 Stemming from this principle, STEPP will provide testing and verification services to any and all SCMs.
-Currently, STEPP is limited to testing trash/debris capture technologies, which is a category of proprietary SCMs.
+Currently, STEPP is limited to testing trash/debris capture technologies and hydrodynamic separators, which are categories of proprietary SCMs.
 Future and ongoing efforts will broaden the scope of STEPP to include additional proprietary products as well as public domain practices.

 The STEPP program exclusively relies on ASTM standards as the technical basis for performance testing of SCMs.
 The basis for this reliance is due to the broad reach of acceptance of ASTM standards across the U.S. and beyond.
 Additionally, ASTM standards are used regularly by engineers and scientists in public works departments and within stormwater programs to enumerate methods for construction, assessments, and other technical activities led by stormwater professionals.
 ASTM E64 Committee on Stormwater Control Measures is the primary body within ASTM that is the technical bridge to STEPP, however other ASTM committees are pertinent in the context of STEPP, such as C27.70 Subcommittee on Precast Concrete Products for Stormwater Management and E60 Committee on Sustainability.